fariziadam11/farizi.dev/pages/sponsors-list.md

 ---
-title: Sponsors - Syofyan Zuhad
+title: Sponsors - Farizi Adam
 display: Sponsors
 subtitle: Great thanks for all the Sponsors!
-description: Sponsors of Syofyan Zuhad
+description: Sponsors of Farizi Adam
 ---

 <!-- @layout-full-width -->